comunica/Article-ISWC2018-Resource/content/related-work.md

 and evaluates SPARQL queries by translating them into SQL.

 The [Triple Pattern Fragments client](cite:cites ldf) is a client-side SPARQL engine that is decoupled from an RDF store.
-It is able to retrieve data from TPF entrypoints using triple patterns.
+It is able to retrieve data over HTTP from TPF entrypoints using triple patterns.
 But it can not directly interact with other types of datasources.
 Furthermore, the TPF client is built for the Web, as it can run in any JavaScript environment, such as the browser.